LibFewShot: A Comprehensive Library for Few-shot Learning: Overview of Few-shot Learning Methods

 where $\alpha$ and $\beta$ are scale and bias, respectively, which can be learned by optimizing the meta-loss $\mathcal{L}(\widehat{\bm{Y}},\bm{Y}_\mathcal{Q})$.

-\textbf{Other Representative methods} include \textit{Latent Embedding Optimization (LEO)}~\cite{RusuRSVPOH19_LEO}, \textit{Almost No Inner Loop (ANIL)}~\cite{raghu2020ANIL} and \textit{Versa}~\cite{gordon2018versa}.
-Both LEO and ANIL follows the same optimization procedure as MAML.
-The core of LEO is to optimize the meta-learning within a low-dimensional latent space, and to learn a generative distribution of model parameters, instead of directly learning the explicit high-dimensional model parameters in MAML.
-In contrast, ANIL tries to remove the inner loop updates for the embedding backbone (\emph{i.e.,} $f_\theta$), but only apply the inner loop adaptation to the classifier (\emph{i.e.,} $C_\omega$), which means that only $\omega$ is updated in Eq.(\ref{fun2}) of ANIL.
-Versa is designed from a new perspective of Bayesian learning by introducing a versatile amortization network.
+\textbf{Other Representative Methods} include \textit{Latent Embedding Optimization (LEO)}~\cite{RusuRSVPOH19_LEO}, \textit{Almost No Inner Loop (ANIL)}~\cite{raghu2020ANIL}, \textit{Body Only update in Inner Loop (BOIL)}~\cite{OhYKY2021BOIL}, \textit{MetaOptNet}~\cite{lee2019meta} and \textit{Versa}~\cite{gordon2018versa}.
+Specifically, LEO, ANIL and BOIL all follow the same optimization procedure as MAML.
+The core idea of LEO is to optimize the meta-learning process within a low-dimensional latent space, and to learn a generative distribution of model parameters, instead of directly learning the explicit high-dimensional model parameters in MAML.
+ANIL tries to remove the inner loop updates for the embedding backbone (\emph{i.e.,} $f_\theta$), but only applies the inner loop adaptation to the classifier (\emph{i.e.,} $g_\omega$), which means that only $\omega$ is updated in Eq.(\ref{fun2}).
+In contrast with ANIL, BOIL updates only the embedding backbone $f_\theta$ but freezes the update of the classifier $g_\omega$ in the inner loop.
+Similar to R2D2, MetaOptNet also attempts to use a convex base learner, \emph{i.e,} linear support vector machine (SVM), in the inner loop for FSL.
+Different from the above four methods, Versa is designed from a new perspective of Bayesian learning by introducing a versatile amortization network.

-\textbf{Discussions.} Although the early meta-learning based methods just employ the pure meta-training paradigm to learn a model from scratch, the pre-training technique can be easily leveraged as a pre-processing.
-In fact, the recent methods, such as MTL~\cite{sun2019meta} and LEO~\cite{RusuRSVPOH19_LEO}, already do so. \textit{Therefore, pre-training $+$ meta-training is the ideal way?}